 Cycling banners and auto-shows: We are annoyed when cycling images or text fly by so fast that we cannot get a grasp on them.
 Our cycling photos are not that fast (about 7 seconds).
 Faint control buttons are in the upper-right corner of auto-shows (automatic slide shows) that are active and will light up on a mouse-over.
 To view cycling photos manually, select the pause button, and use the prev and next buttons to view the photos; the resume (play) button restarts the cycle with the next-in-line image, the exit button stops the show and closes the window.
 The first photo may linger a couple of seconds before the cycle begins, and an auto-show may look weird for a second or two if it has not finished loading.

 Auto-shows with panorama photos: The final photo in auto-shows of galleries with panorama photos offers an option to view the panorama photo(s).
 According to the browser brand and version, and personal security options, the browser may prevent the photo from opening automatically when the option is selected to view the panorama photo (very successfully against those of us with good intentions, not so succussfully for advertisers for whom it was intended).
 If that happens, click on the option to view the photo or simply close the window and view it from the gallery.

+Known issues: In pages with cycling banners, mouse-over images like the Grand Staircase in Scenic Byway 12 will not fully appear until the first banner transition.
 The Google Chrome browser does some interesting things that we have not been able to fix like refusing to open A Narrow Point of View in the Cockscomb article, and text spilling over images in Rainbow Bridge.
 Chrome also refuses to open some pdfs.
-These things work fine in Firefox and Internet Explorer and may be viewed using them.
+These things work fine in Firefox and Internet Explorer and may be viewed using these browsers.